alongalky/iota-docs/exit-probability.md

 ## Definitions
 Let G=(V, E) be a DAG, and s∈V a vertex.
 For each v∈V, We define P(v) to be the probability that a weighted random walk starting at s will pass through v.

-Let u,vV such that u approves v, we define T(v, u) to be the probability of walking from u to v.
+Let u,v∈V such that u approves v, we define T(v, u) to be the probability of walking from v to u.
 Note that this is independent of where we started the walk.
 We call this the _transition probability_.

 ### Transition probability
 To know the transition probability we first have to calculate the [cumulative weight](cumulative.md).
 If w(v) is the cumulative weight of v, and A(v) is the set of direct approvers of V, then: